SethLeBaron/15-Mapty/README.md

-uses leaftejs to create use geolocation to track workouts. uses local memory to store them, also have buttion to clear local memory. written in javascript html and css static site, backend is a api.
+uses leaftejs to create use geolocation to track workouts. uses local memory to store them, also have buttion to clear local memory. written in javascript html and css static site, backend is a api..